Intellectual Property (IP) Tagging Working Group

 Join this Subcommittee

-If you are an employee of a member company and would like to join this subcommittee, click here (requires login) and click Join Group.
-Technical committee participation requires right of entry by the committee chair.
+If you are an employee of a member company and would like to join this working group, click here (requires login) and click Join Group.
+Working Group participation requiresapproval by the WG chair.